 - Late fee — Discover doesn’t charge origination or prepayment fees, but it may charge a late fee or an insufficient-funds fee if you don’t have enough money in your account to cover a payment.

 Read our Discover personal loan review loan to learn more.

 Why Payoff stands out: Payoff’s personal loan is designed specifically for people who want to eliminate or reduce high-interest credit card balances.
 The company provides one-on-one support, including welcome calls and first-year quarterly check-ins, to help members as they work to get their finances back on track.

-- Origination fee — Payoff may charge an origination fee of up to 5%, which is deducted from your loan amount when it’s issued.
+- Origination fee — Payoff may charge an origination fee, which is deducted from your loan amount when it’s issued.
 But it doesn’t charge any application, late, prepayment, returned-check or check-processing fees.

 - No direct debt payments — Payoff doesn’t offer direct payments to creditors.
 So if you get a loan from the company, you’ll need to pay off each of your creditors on your own.

 - Credit score provided — Payoff provides your FICO® score for free each month, so you can see the impact paying down your debt has on your credit.

 - Minimum qualifications — The lender notes on its website that you’ll need to have a minimum FICO® score of 640 and no current delinquent credit accounts to qualify for a Payoff loan.